areski/djime/README.markdown

 Djime - A Django-based time tracking tool
 =========================================

+** Update - 30th September 2009 **
+After seeing the [Pinax][] project evolve, we have spent some time working on integrating [Djime][] with [Pinax][] something which can be used as an intranet.
+We have codenamed the [Pinax][] [Djime][] combo Pine.
+Our own focus is to use Pine rather than using [Djime][] as a stand alone web app.
+The result of this re factor of [Djime][] is that we now have two examples, a basic project and Pine.
+Since our focus with [Djime][] has been the move the Pine, the basic project is no longer in a working state.
+Once we are done tweaking and testing Pine, we will fix the basic project to also work with the changes to the internals of [Djime][].
+The Pine version is atm. only dependent on [Pinax][], and a working version is ready now.

 [Djime][] is a an open source project.
 We are working to create a good time tracking and billing tool using the [Django][] web framework.